 Please note that although mushrooms are naturally occurring and generally safe, they haven’t been extensively studied in higher dose supplement form yet.
 Some are high in oxalates, and I’ve read that high and prolonged doses of reishi and chaga may have some physical side effects, so use caution.
 Overall they’re generally very safe.

 Here are some of my favorites (also see other faves linked above).
 I like the Host Defense & Gaia brands.

 - To support general health, this one has cordyceps, reishi, maitake, lion’s mane, and others.
 A good all around mushroom tonic.

 - This one is excellent for boosting immune health.

-- This is a great formula to support women’s health.
+- This is a great formula to support women’s health and breast health.

 - This one is good for stress and adrenal health